trynthink/scout/docs/analysis_approach.rst

    * While the total baseline and efficient ECM energy, |CO2|, and operating costs calculated in this step account for stocks-and-flows, they do not account for competition across multiple ECMs for the same baseline market.
 ECM competition is handled in :ref:`step 3 <analysis-step-3>`.

 Once user ECM definitions have been finalized in this step, the names of the ECMs are added to "run_setup.json," which contains a list of active ECM names to analyze in :ref:`step 3 <analysis-step-3>`.
 Users may choose to analyze only a subset of these existing ECMs by removing ECM names that are not of interest to their analysis from the list.
-For example, such ECM subsets might exclude "add-on" ECMs, ECMs that involve fuel switching, or ECMs based on prospective cost or performance targets.
+For example, such ECM subsets might exclude "add-on" ECMs, ECMs that involve fuel switching, or ECMs based on prospective cost or efficiency targets.

 .. _analysis-step-3: